 Ha Ton Quyen Jiaozi Area

-Located near the Cholon area, Ha Ton Quyen Street has been famous for selling the best jiaozi in Saigon for decades.
-In the early afternoon, this street becomes bustling, crowded with people coming to enjoy the famous bowls of delicious jiaozi.
-The menus have a variety of shrimp, vegetarian, mixed, and fried… served with bar broth and vegetables.
-Each line has its own highlight depending on the taste and choice of each person.
+Located near Cholon, Ha Ton Quyen Street has long been famous for selling the best jiaozi in Saigon.
+In the early afternoon, this street becomes bustling, crowded with people coming to enjoy the famous jiaozi.
+The menus offer a variety of shrimp, vegetarian, mixed, and fried dishes, served with bar broth and vegetables.
+Each line has its own highlight based on each person’s taste and preference.
 The jiaozi here made with authentic Chinese recipes will help warm your stomach at night or satisfy the curiosity of first-time eaters.

 Location: Ha Ton Quyen Market.

-Besides this street food, there are still other famous areas that you should not miss such as Tan Dinh & Co Giang Market in District 1, Alley 200 Xom Chieu – District 4…where you can easily find a good meal at a “surprise price”.
+Besides this street food, there are still other famous areas that you should not miss, such as Tan Dinh & Co Giang Market in Ben Thanh Ward, Alley 200 Xom Chieu in Xom Chieu, and Khanh Hoi Ward, where you can easily find a good meal at a “surprise price”.

 Vung Tau areas

-If you want to eat delicious stingray hotpot, you should go to Nguyen Truong To street, because this is a “stingray hotpot” street with many restaurants that have been open for more than 30 years.
+If you want to enjoy delicious stingray hotpot, go to Nguyen Truong To Street, which is known as a “stingray hotpot” street with many restaurants that have been open for more than 30 years.

-Khot cake: The ingredients to make the cake are rice flour and shrimp to make the cake filling.
+Khot cake: The cake is made with rice flour, and the filling contains shrimp.
 In addition, some local shops also make pork, beef, squid, and scallops.
-Sprinkle a layer of shrimp powder on the surface of the cake.
-The cake is poured directly onto the cast iron oven and then brought out to guests so it stays crispy and hot.
+Sprinkle a layer of shrimp powder on the surface of the cake?
+The cake is poured directly onto the cast-iron oven and then brought out to guests so it stays crispy and hot.
 Shrimp tastes sweet when eaten.
-Khot cake is often eaten with sweet and sour fish sauce, fresh vegetables, mint, herbs.
+Khot cake is often eaten with sweet and sour fish sauce, fresh vegetables, mint, and herbs.